thomatou/data_incubator/README.md

 ![](Streamgraph.png)

-Female Democrats are represented in dark blue, female Republicans in dark red; male democrats in light blue, and male republicans in light red.
-The yellow line corresponds to independent members.
+<span style="font-size:4em;">Female Democrats are represented in dark blue, female Republicans in dark red; male democrats in light blue, and male republicans in light red.
+The yellow line corresponds to independent members.</span>